oracle-livelabs/apex/workflows/5-add-activities-connections.md

     ![create timeout connection](./images/create-timeout-connection.png " ")

-2. Now, click on the newly created Connection and then in the Property Editor do the following changes.
+2. Now, click on the newly created Connection, and then in the Property Editor, make the following changes.
     - Under **Identification**,
         - set the Name to **Invoice Incomplete**
         - Set the Type to Timeout